Just enough flow, just enough alignment

 “I like that the pace of transitions between poses is designed to create a flow of movement.”
 Student Anne S

-Our classes are a flow style, and the flow is moderate enough that you have time to sense inwardly and find your optimal alignment in each pose.
-We are NOT a hot studio, and keep the room at a healthy temperature for practice.
-We are here to share time-tested and evolving wisdom for sanity and healing and teach to your real body and the heart that lives in it.
+Seattle Yoga Arts offers heart-infused flow classes at a moderate pace to allow time to sense inwardly and find optimal alignment in each pose.
+SYA is NOT a hot studio, but is kept at a comfortable temperature for practice.
+Our body nourishing, soul satisfying and sanity supporting yoga is a product of the time-tested and evolving wisdom of our instructors.
+We teach to your real body and the heart that lives in it.

 Everyone is welcome here

 Our methodology and offerings are time tested, guided by Denise Benitez, who founded the studio in 1990.
 Under the guidance of our skilled teachers, find space and strength that you didn’t know you had using alignment principles that release tension, create strength, and allow freedom of expression.